Q: Should I wait to find out if I am admitted before applying for financial aid?

 Q: If my student receives a scholarship, how will that affect the award?

 A: Many students receive outside sources of funding to support their college expenses.
-It is important to notify Financial Aid Services if any funding of this type is received by completing the Scholarship Reporting Form on the Financial Aid Publications, Applications & Forms page.
+It is important to notify Financial Aid Services if any funding of this type is received by sending in a copy of the award notification to firstname.lastname@example.org.

 Federal regulations require we take outside awards into consideration as a student's eligibility is determined.
 When a student receives an outside scholarship the award will change in this order: